GodofFire4444/CodeEd2025/README.md

-# CodEd2025
+# CodeEd2025

-This repository will contain all the codes for CodeEd2025
+This repository will contain all the code for CodeEd2025

 Members:
 Anish